 I’ll bet that just about everybody in the contiguous 48 states has a great field trip that their Spanish class could take within a day’s drive of their hometown.

-The following locations are places that I’ve visited that are historically and culturally significant, have enough things to do for an overnight field trip, and are geographically diverse.
+The following best Spanish class field trips in the U.S. are places that I’ve visited that are historically and culturally significant, have enough things to do for an overnight field trip, and are geographically diverse.
 Don’t forget that the best field trip might be connecting with Spanish-speakers in your own state!

 Note: This post contains affiliate links.
 If you choose to make a purchase you’ll help support this blog at no extra cost to you.